Mo74806/Book-Store-ReactJS/README.md

-#small e-commerce app for book shop
+# e-commerce site for books shop
 using Reactjs and Redux and json server